haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 First molecule: where is the structure provided? -> "I am submitting it"
 </a>
 <a class="prompt prompt-info">
-Which chain to be used? -> All (for this particular case)
+Which chain to be used? -> All
 </a>
 <a class="prompt prompt-info">
 PDB structure to submit -> Browse and select *4I1B-matched.pdb* (the file you saved)